cjx3711/footage-management/README.md

 ## Overview
 I spend a lot of time trying to sort and manage my footage from my gopros and cameras.
 This is a repository to store all the python scripts that I need to organise my photos for me.

+## Running
+This is coded in python 3.
+To run it, simply go into the terminal and type `python3 file.py` I have tested this on windows using the linux subsystem.
+I do not know if it works on other OSes

 ## Scripts